ats4u/polyrhythm-permutator/README.md

 1+2+2
 ```

-The command program `polyrhythms` enumerate all the patterns as same mannar described above.
+The command program `polyrhythms` enumerates all the patterns as same mannar described above.

 > ./polyrhythms 7